MicrosoftDocs/customer-insights/ci-docs/export-liveramp.md

 ## Known limitations

-The LiveRamp export is using an SFTP export, and SFTP destinations behind firewalls are currently not supported.
+- The LiveRamp export is using an SFTP export, and SFTP destinations behind firewalls are currently not supported.
-- If you are using an SSH key for authentication, you need to [convert your private key to use for Open SSH](https://www.tbs-certificates.co.uk/FAQ/en/putty-ppk-vers-openssl-openssh.html)
+- If you are using an SSH key for authentication, Make sure you create your private key as PEM or SSH.COM format (https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed#basic-example).
+If you are using Putty you can convert your existing private key by exporting is as Open SSH.
+Here is a list of currently supported private key formats: RSA in OpenSSL PEM and ssh.com format, DSA in OpenSSL PEM and ssh.com format, ECDSA 256/384/521 in OpenSSL PEM format, ECDSA 256/384/521, ED25519 and RSA in OpenSSH key formatThe following private key formats are supported: RSA in OpenSSL PEM and ssh.com format, DSA in OpenSSL PEM and ssh.com format, ECDSA 256/384/521 in OpenSSL PEM format, ECDSA 256/384/521, ED25519 and RSA in OpenSSH key format
 - The runtime of an export depends on your system performance.
 We recommend two CPU cores and 1 Gb of memory as minimal configuration of your server.
 - Exporting entities with up to 100 million customer profiles can take 90 minutes when using the recommended minimal configuration of two CPU cores and 1 Gb of memory.
-The actual number of profiles (or data) you can export to LiveRamp depends on your subscription with LiveRamp.
+- The actual number of profiles (or data) you can export to LiveRamp depends on your subscription with LiveRamp.

 ## Set up connection to LiveRamp